 Be realistic in your decision.
 While a German Shepherd from a long line of police dogs may sound cool, you may not have the experience or lifestyle to accommodate such a dog.
 And while it may seem attractive to own a "real Lab" from a pedigree full of serious hunters and field trial champions, you may find that this dog is very different from the Labs you are used to seeing and may not be a good match for you.
 In the same vein, if you want a Pointer or Retriever or Spaniel and have an interest in hunting or field trial competitions, don't get a dog from conformation or pet bloodlines.
 And if you want to get involved in schutzhund, look for a GSD or Rottweiler or Doberman from lines proven to still retain working ability and a breeder who proves this by training and working his dogs.

+Everyone is a sucker for cute puppies in the window at a pet store, and unsavory breeders are well aware of this.
+Pet store puppies do not come from good breeders.
 No reputable breeder would be so desperate as to sell his puppies to a pet store.
-Pet store puppies come from puppy mills.
-Like the name suggests, puppy mills are designed to produce a great number of puppies at low cost, which are then sold to pet stores who turn around and sell them to the public at exorbitant prices.
-These dogs are housed in cages, bred every heat cycle starting as early as 6 months old, and no genetic health or temperament testing is performed.
+Pet store puppies come from large commercial operations, many of the USDA licensed and regulated, that are designed to produce a great number of puppies at low cost, which are then sold to pet stores who turn around and sell them to the public at exorbitant prices.
+The dogs unlucky enough to find themselves in such operations are often subjected to deplorable housing conditions, insufficient diet, exercise and medical care, and live their lives being treated as commodities whose only purpose is to produce as many puppies as they can in the quickest and cheapest manner possible.
+Health and temperament testing of breeding stock and puppies is non-existent.
 Thus, the quality of these dogs is subpar.
-Historically, the only criteria that a puppy mill had for breeding dogs was that the parents be registered purebreds of the same breed.
-But even that doesn't hold true any longer, as puppy mills are now producing mixed breed "designer dogs" under cute or fancy names like Teddy Bear, Puggle, and Daisy Dog, and then slapping huge price tags on them.
+Sometimes these dogs are purebreds, sometimes they are mixed breed "designer dogs" under cute or fancy names like Teddy Bear, Puggle, and Daisy Dog, and then slapping huge price tags on them.
 These are mutts and if a mutt is what you want, please visit your local shelter and save a life.
 Don't support such irresponsible, money hungry breeding practices.

-Puppies advertised for sale in the newspapers are more often than not the result of someone putting two dogs together for all the wrong reasons, with little thought as to the consequences.
+Puppies advertised for sale in the newspapers and in most on-line classifieds such as Craigslist, Kijiji and Hoobly, and even some dog specific online advertising websites, are more often than not the result of someone putting two dogs together for all the wrong reasons, with little thought as to the consequences.
 These puppies may or may not be good dogs with good temperaments, but if they are it is luck, not planning.
 Someone mating the two family pets or setting up a date between their bitch and the dog down the street is not likely to put the time and money into researching pedigrees, screening the dogs for genetic defects and temperament faults, and overall ensuring that such a mating is beneficial to the breed as a whole.
 They may or may not even put the time and money into proper care of the dam and of the puppies.
 Typically such "back yard breeders" as they are often called don't mean any harm, they are simply ignorant of what being a good breeder entails, but nevertheless this lack of understanding, experience and effort to preserve the breed can severely compromise the quality of the pups.